The term “pesticides” includes herbicides, insecticides and fungicides.

 The widespread cultivation of GM glyphosate-tolerant crops, in particular, has driven up the use of glyphosate-based herbicides.
 Glyphosate is the top pesticide ingredient sold in Canada, followed by 2,4-D and glufosinate ammonium.
 Glyphosate use in Canada tripled between 2005 and 2011, climbing from 30.2 million litres to 89.7 million in Western Canada, and from 3.8 million litres to 12.3 million in Eastern Canada.

 This increased use of glyphosate has resulted in the emergence and spread of glyphosate-resistant weeds.
 In response, biotechnology companies have genetically engineered crops to be tolerant to the older herbicides 2,4-D and dicamba.
 These GM crops will further increase the herbicide load in the environment and lead to even more herbicide-resistant weeds.

 GM insect-resistant (Bt) crops have reduced insecticide use in some countries.
 The Canadian government has not monitored the impact of Bt crops on insecticide use in Canada.
 However, insects are beginning to develop resistance to Bt crops in the US and other countries, and farmers are turning to other insecticide applications to control them.
 Additionally, Bt plants themselves produce insecticidal toxins that are released into the environment.

 Herbicide-tolerant crops reduce weed diversity in and around fields, which in turn reduces habitat and food for other important species, including the Monarch butterfly.
-Studies have also observed that Bt crops can have negative impacts on non-target insects, including pollinators, and soil and water organisms.
+Studies have also observed that GM insect-resistant crops can have negative impacts on non-target insects, including pollinators, and soil and water organisms.

 The International Agency for Cancer Research (IARC) of the World Health Organization (WHO) has concluded that: